TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ExclusiveKeys.rst

 exclusiveKeys
 =============

+.. confval:: exclusiveKeys

-   :type: string (list of)   :Scope: Display / Proc.
+   :type: string (list of)
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    List of keys that exclude any other keys in a select box where multiple items could be selected.

    "Show at any login" of "fe\_groups" (tables "pages" and "tt\_content") is an example where such a